Information-thermodynamic bounds on precision in interacting quantum systems: Numerical demonstration

 To further elucidate the essential role of information flow, we now fix all system parameters except the exchange coupling strength $J$, which we vary.
 The resulting behavior of the relevant thermodynamic quantities is presented in Figs.~\ref{fig:Maxwell}(c-1) and \ref{fig:Maxwell}(c-2).
 As shown in Fig.~\ref{fig:Maxwell}(c-1), the local entropy production rate $\dot{\Sigma}_1$ remains nearly zero across all values of $J$, indicating negligible local dissipation.
-Nonetheless, a nonzero information flow from subsystem $X_1$ to $X_2$ persists throughout, revealing a regime in which the fluctuation of the current is constrained purely by information exchange, independent of entropy production.
+This behavior arises from the absence of local thermodynamic forces: with $\mu_{1L}=\mu_{1R}=0$, no net heat current flows into subsystem $X_1$, leading to vanishing local entropy production.
+Nonetheless, a nonzero information flow from subsystem $X_1$ to $X_2$ persists throughout, revealing a regime in which the fluctuation of the current is constrained purely by information exchange via $H_{\mathrm{int}}$, independent of entropy production.
 Moreover, Fig.~\ref{fig:Maxwell}(c-2) shows that as the coupling strength $J$ increases, the magnitude of the information flow grows correspondingly.
 This enhanced flow leads to a marked improvement in current precision, as evidenced by the reduced relative fluctuation.
 These numerical results clearly illustrate the pivotal role of quantum information flow in determining the thermodynamic performance of interacting quantum systems.
 Specifically, they demonstrate that information flow alone can regulate current fluctuations, even in the absence of local entropy production, thereby highlighting its foundational role in precision control within quantum thermodynamics.

 Finally, we investigate the role of quantum coherence in shaping the precision of currents.
 Previous studies have shown that the violation of the TUR cannot be fully explained by the quantum coherence present in the quantum states alone \cite{Kalaee.2021.PRE}, but rather by the quantum coherent dynamics of the system \cite{Vu.2022.PRL.TUR}.
 In the context of interacting quantum systems, the relevant contribution from coherent dynamics is captured by the correction term $\delta_{\mca{J}_1}$.
 To examine this effect more clearly, we quantify the coherence in the steady state using the $l_1$-norm of coherence \cite{Baumgratz.2014.PRL}, defined as